-Compliance with the above requirements may require significant additional investments by us.
+Compliance with the above requirements may require significant additional investments by us, and we may incur significant additional costs in meeting any new inspection requirements or rules.
 If any vessel does not maintain its class or fails any annual, intermediate or special survey or drydocking, the vessel will be unable to trade between ports and will be unemployable and uninsurable, which could cause us to be in violation of certain covenants in our loan agreements.
 Any such inability to carry cargo or be employed, or any such violation of covenants, could have a material adverse effect on our business, results of operations, cash flows, financial condition and ability to pay dividends.